Zora Neale Hurston: Political views

 Although her personal quotes show disbelief of religion, Hurston did not negate spiritual matters as evidenced from her 1942 autobiography Dust Tracks on a Road:

 In 1952, Hurston supported the presidential campaign of Senator Robert A. Taft.
 Like Taft, Hurston was against Franklin D. Roosevelt's New Deal policies.
 She also shared his opposition to Roosevelt and Truman's interventionist foreign policy.
 In the original draft of her autobiography, Dust Tracks on a Road, Hurston compared the United States government to a "fence" in stolen goods and a Mafia-like protection racket.
-Hurston thought it ironic that the same "people who claim that it is a noble thing to die for freedom and democracy… wax frothy if anyone points out the inconsistency of their morals… We, too, consider machine gun bullets good laxatives for heathens who get constipated with toxic ideas about a country of their own."
+Hurston thought it ironic that the same "people who claim that it is a noble thing to die for freedom and democracy... wax frothy if anyone points out the inconsistency of their morals...
+We, too, consider machine gun bullets good laxatives for heathens who get constipated with toxic ideas about a country of their own."
 She was scathing about those who sought "freedoms" for those abroad but denied it to people in their home countries: Roosevelt "can call names across an ocean" for his Four Freedoms, but he did not have "the courage to speak even softly at home."
 When Truman dropped the atomic bombs on Japan she called him "the Butcher of Asia".

 Hurston opposed the Supreme Court ruling in the Brown v.
 Board of Education case of 1954.
 She felt that if separate schools were truly equal (and she believed that they were rapidly becoming so), educating black students in physical proximity to white students would not result in better education.
 Also, she worried about the demise of black schools and black teachers as a way to pass on the cultural tradition to future generations of African Americans.
 She voiced this opposition in a letter, "Court Order Can't Make the Races Mix", that was published in the Orlando Sentinel in August 1955.
-Hurston had not reversed her long-time opposition to segregation.
+Hurston had not reversed her long-time opposition to integration.
 Rather, she feared that the Court's ruling could become a precedent for an all-powerful federal government to undermine individual liberty on a broad range of issues in the future.
-Hurston also opposed preferential treatment for African-Americans, saying:
+Hurston also opposed preferential treatment for African Americans, saying:

 Criticism

-Thoughts on integration
+Integration

-Darwin Turner, an English professor and specialist in African-American literature, faulted Hurston in 1971 for opposing integration and for opposing programs to guarantee blacks the right to work.
-Even though criticized, Hurston appeared to oppose integration based on pride and her sense of independence.
+Hurston appeared to oppose integration based on pride and her sense of independence.
 She would not "bow low before the white man", and claimed "adequate Negro schools" already existed in 1955.
 Hurston is described as a "trailblazer for black women's empowerment" because of her numerous individual achievements and her strong belief that black women could be "self-made".
 However, a common criticism of her work is that the vagueness of her racial politics in her writing, particularly about black feminism, makes her "a prime candidate for white intellectual idolatry."
+Darwin T. Turner, an English professor and specialist in African-American literature, faulted Hurston in 1971 for opposing integration and for opposing programs to guarantee blacks the right to work.